Margal10/Margal10.github.io/index.md

 # Other activities
-- Doctoral student representative on the L2n unit council from 2024 to the end of my thesis.
+- Doctoral student representative on the L2n Unit Council from 2024 to the end of my thesis.